ethannicholas/panda-old/docs/properties.md

 beyond what a basic `var` declaration would have.
 You created a manual getter, so you were probably expecting the synthetic getter to not get created.
-But perhaps you didn't think about the fact that `Test` is declared immutable, and therefore the property `p` must be read-only.
+But perhaps you didn't think about the fact that `Test` is declared immutable, and therefore the property `p` must be read-only, so no setter got created either.

 The getters and setters created by a property are allowed to implement abstract methods (such as interface methods), but may not override concrete methods.
 For instance, this is legal:

+@SOURCE(
     interface Shape {
         function centerX():Real